melksshake/Lessons/README.md

-# GeekBrain Android development
+# GeekBrains Android development

-Lessons for GeekBrain courses for Android development beginer course.
+Lessons for GeekBrains courses for Android development beginer course.
 Each branch corresponds to the lesson according to it`s name.

 Happy coding, everyone!